- Planning Board: Notices

 - Lot line adjustments

-The Planning Board meets at 6:30pm at the Mascoma Community Health Center, 18 Roberts Road, and also via Zoom on the second and fourth Thursday of the Month (except Nov & Dec where only the first monthly meeting is held)
+The Planning Board meets at 6:30pm at the Mascoma Community Health Center, 18 Roberts Road, and also via Zoom on the second and fourth Thursday of the Month from January through October.
+During November & December the board only meets on the second Thursday.

 To be on the agenda, please contact John Bergeron at 523-9621.